oberocks/superjsonic/README.md

 const JSONIC = new Dom_generator();
 ```

 Next up, we need to request some "bizness" (it's an industry term) from our DJ.
 We can do this with Super JSonic by starting with... drumroll...
-JSON objects wrapped in a JavaScript array (so you can start with sibling parent elements just like this example):
+JS objects wrapped in a JS array (so you can start with sibling parent elements just like this example):
 ```javascript
 const bizness = [
     {